vasekd/Plack-App-REST/README.md

 - Params - resource identifier (usually id). /help/123 => return 123
 - Data - Compatibility with Plack::Middleware::ParseContent.
 Return parsed data as perl structure

+    Method SHOULD return array with two params (body and header).
+Body is ref to perl structure, header is an array.
+    Header is optional.

 For complete RestAPI in Perl use:

 - Plack::Middleware::ParseContent